-Since it's initial inception four years ago, Boost The Budget investors have contributed over £360,000 to the Club's playing budget in that time.
-A staggering contribution and the very definition of 'fan ownership'.
+Since its inception five years ago, Boost The Budget investors have contributed almost £500,000 to the club's playing budget in that time, a staggering contribution and the very definition of “fan ownership”.

 This year we celebrate a decade of Darlington Football Club being ‘fan owned’ and it is amazing to think how far we have come collectively since 2012.

 But there is much more to be done.
 It certainly doesn’t feel like twelve months have passed since we opened our last Boost The Budget investment window in May 2021, when we asked the fans to assist Alun in effectively rebuilding the squad off the back of a second season that had been ravaged by the Covid-19 pandemic.

 Last May the fans collectively raised a staggering £138,465.
 Whilst this allowed Alun to instantly attract Tommy Taylor, Kallum Griffiths, George Smith, Kevin Dos Santos, Alex Purver and Jake Cassidy for the start of the 2021/22 season, the budget was put to great use throughout the season.